Rushijaviya/Mezzo-Projects/README.md

 - **PR should be created within a week of you being assigned to it.**

 ## Don't know how to create a PR?
 Refer this: [Steps to create a PR](Step_For_PR.md)

+### NOTE

+* Make Sure you commit your changes in a new branch.
+* Make Sure you Give proper name to your files describing the addition.
+* Also Make Sure you comment your code wherever necessary.